 This post is in partnership with 1213 Hair Studio and I receive hair cuts and colors in exchange for posting.
 As always, all opinions are my own.
 Thank you for supporting the companies that support She Saw Style.

-My hair color has become a massive part of my identity as a blogger and now I’m answering all your hair questions.
+My vibrant red hair color has become a massive part of my identity as a blogger and now I’m answering all your hair questions.

 When I started playing with hair colors and cuts in high school, I never knew that it would end up being such an integral aspect of who I am!
 To me, the body is a canvas, and we’re given the opportunity to decorate it however we like.
 Whether that’s with piercings, tattoos, hair colors, makeup, fashion, or anything else!